dot-event/dot-event/README.md

 Dot-event listeners can be synchronous or asynchronous, accept arguments, and return values.

-Dot-event has a tiny footprint (<1 kb gzipped & compressed).
+Dot-event has a tiny footprint (<1 kb compressed and gzipped).

-## The effects
+## Write less code

 Any any event listener can emit any event through the `dot` argument.
 This results in less `require` calls and easy access to functionality across your application.

+## Ready for SSR

 In web applications, it is easy to wait for all dot-event listeners to complete before rendering the final version of your server side page.

+## Dynamic composition

 Dot-event uses a composer function pattern to create libraries that add new events.
 This pattern works very well with dynamic imports and also makes it very easy to dispose of and recreate dot-event instances.

+## Logging and an immutable store

 Its easy to write composer libraries that add functionality to listeners.
-Dot-event already has libraries for [logging](https://github.com/dot-event/log2) and even an [immutable store](https://github.com/dot-event/store2).
+Dot-event already has composers for [logging](https://github.com/dot-event/log2) and even an [immutable store](https://github.com/dot-event/store2).

 ## Setup